Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Discussion

 \subsection{Limitations and future work}

-Although this paper presents several breakthroughs for the identification of SDEs from marginals, we acknowledge methodological limitations and opportunities for future work.
+Although this paper presents several breakthroughs for the identification of SDEs from marginal snapshots, we acknowledge several limitations and opportunities for future work.

-First, while we have proved that identifiability holds when the initial distribution $X_0$ is not auto-rotationally invariant, we have not yet studied the relative effectiveness of different initial distributions for parameter estimation.
-This could be an interesting area for further exploration, since the initial distribution may, at times, be controllable.

-Second, our identifiability result is restricted to time homogeneous linear additive noise SDEs.
-Although this is a popular model for real-world processes, including the processes modeled by GRNs \cite{rohbeck2024bicycle, zhang2024joint}, it would be beneficial to characterize identifiability conditions under more general models, in order to increase the practicality of our theory and methods.
-We note that characterizing identifiability will be particularly challenging for non-additive noise models, where the noise depends on the process $X_t$.
-For example, the same marginal observations can be explained by a nonlinear additive noise SDE and a linear multiplicative noise SDE \cite{coomer2022noise}.
-Our causal discovery results in Section \ref{sec:causal_graph} are also limited to additive noise.
+First, our identifiability result is restricted to time homogeneous linear additive noise SDEs.
+Although this is a popular model for real-world processes, including for GRN inference \citep{rohbeck2024bicycle, zhang2024joint}, it would be beneficial to characterize identifiability conditions under more general models.
+We note that characterizing identifiability is particularly challenging for non-additive noise models, where the noise depends on the process $X_t$, since the same marginal observations can be explained by a nonlinear additive noise SDE and a linear multiplicative noise SDE \citep{coomer2022noise}.
 For this reason, it may be easier to consider identifiability for parameteric families of nonlinear drift under the additive noise model.
-Similarly, we note that it should be straightforward to extend experimental evaluation of APPEX to SDEs with nonlinear drift.
-Indeed, although the MLEs may not have a closed form solution, optimizers like BFGS \cite{lavenant2021towards, chizat2022trajectory, wang2024generator} and neural networks \cite{shen2024learning} have been successfully used for SDE parameter estimation on real and synthetic data.
+We note that we have already proven results about causal discovery for additive noise SDEs in Section \ref{sec:causal_graph} and that APPEX is also formulated for general additive noise SDEs.
+Although the MLE for nonlinear drift may not have a closed form solution, optimizers like BFGS \citep{lavenant2021towards, chizat2022trajectory, wang2024generator} and neural networks \citep{shen2024learning} have been successfully used for SDE parameter estimation on real and synthetic data.